-- · child's name
+- child's name

-- · child's date of birth
+- child's date of birth

 - · name, strength and quantity of medication provided

 - clear concise dosage instructions

 - reason for the request (for which condition)

 - parent/carer signature

-Schools are expected to keep written records (Templates B and C and CPOMS for asthma medication usage) of all medicines administered to pupils, the date and time given, the dose given, and the staff involved.
+Schools are expected to keep written records (Templates B and C) of all medicines administered to pupils, the date and time given, the dose given, and the staff involved.
 Records offer protection to staff and proof that they have followed agreed procedures.
 These templates are kept in the office on the ground floor, located next to the designated First Aid area.